gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Grover's Algorithm

-finds solutions for cryptographic hashes and symmetric keys in the square root of the hash size or key size respectively.
+finds solutions for cryptographic hashes and symmetric keys in the square root of the size of the value space of the hash size or key size respectively.
+While this provides a quadratic speed-up and halves the effective hash size or key size, it does not result in a different complexity class.
 This can be neutralized by simply doubling the key size.
 Enforcing the collision resistance of cryptographic hash functions (CHFs) already requires doubling the hash size, so Grover is neutralized for CHFs by this.